 - Due to the many variables of different sheet metal types, no single configuration of the rollers will create the same curve on all materials.
-Rolling sheet metal to achieve an exact radius is a trial-and-error process. - Performing multiple passes through the machine with gradual reductions in the curve radius produces better results than trying to make the curve in one pass. - To avoid pitted workpieces and damage to the roller surfaces, always make sure the workpiece and the rollers are free of grit and any foreign material before every use. - Unless the operation requires a cone-type curve, always keep the rear roller parallel to the front rollers by rotating the diameter adjustment knobs the same amount.
+Rolling sheet metal to achieve an exact radius is a trial-anderror process.
+Performing multiple passes through the machine with gradual - Performing multiple passes through the machine with gradual reductions in the curve radius produces better results than trying to make the curve in one pass. - To avoid pitted workpieces and damage to the roller surfaces, always make sure the workpiece and the rollers are free of grit and any foreign material before every use. - Unless the operation requires a cone-type curve, always keep the rear roller parallel to the front rollers by rotating the diameter adjustment knobs the same amount.